Richard Baumhammers: Shooting

+Trial and incarceration

-Baumhammers was charged with 19 crimes which included five counts of criminal homicides, one count of attempted homicide, eight counts of ethnic intimidation, two counts of arson, two counts of criminal mischief, one count of arson, one count of reckless endangerment of another person, one count of violation of uniform firearms act, two counts of institution vandalism and one count of aggravated assault.
+On May 1, 2000, Baumhammers was charged with 19 crimes which included five counts of criminal homicides, one count of attempted homicide, eight counts of ethnic intimidation, two counts of arson, two counts of criminal mischief, one count of arson, one count of reckless endangerment of another person, one count of violation of uniform firearms act, two counts of institution vandalism and one count of aggravated assault.

-When Pittsburgh police officers searched Baumhammers' Mt.
-Lebanon home, they found a document for the "Free Market Party," written by Baumhammers, which read like a manifesto and listed him as the "chairman."
-The document purportedly champions the rights of European Americans and complains that minorities and immigrants are outnumbering them.
-Baumhammers had also created an internet website on which he called for "an end to non-white immigration" and stated that "almost all" present-day immigration "is non-European."

-On May 1, 2000, Richard Baumhammers was arraigned on charges of homicide, arson, and hate crimes.
 His bond was set at $1 million.

 On May 19, 2000, Allegheny County Common Pleas Judge Lawrence J. O'Toole ruled that Baumhammers was unfit to stand trial and ordered that Baumhammers undergo at least 90 days of psychiatric treatment.
 O'Toole made his decision after three psychiatrists examined Baumhammers, each coming to the conclusion that Baumhammers was psychologically unstable.
 The psychiatrists agreed that he was psychotic but used different words to describe his condition: paranoid schizophrenic, psychotic thought disorder, and delusional disorder.
 These confused reporters.

-Nearly a year later, on May 9, 2001, a jury found Richard Baumhammers guilty on all nineteen charges.
-Two days later, on May 11, 2001, after deliberating for 20 minutes, the same jury requested that Baumhammers be executed for his crimes.
+On May 9, 2001, a jury found Richard Baumhammers guilty on all nineteen charges.
+On May 11, 2001, after deliberating for 20 minutes, the same jury requested that Baumhammers be executed for his crimes.
+During the verdict, judge Jeffrey Manning stated that Baumhammers had been "coaxed and coached" through online extremist material and compared him to former Church of the Creator member Benjamin Smith, the perpetrator of the 1999 Independence Day weekend shootings.
 Baumhammers was scheduled to die by lethal injection.
-He is currently incarcerated at Greene State Correctional Institute in Franklin Township, Pennsylvania, awaiting judicial appeal dates.
+He was incarcerated at Greene State Correctional Institute in Franklin Township, Pennsylvania.

 On January 19, 2010, Pennsylvania Governor Ed Rendell signed an execution warrant for Baumhammers.
 He was scheduled to be put to death on March 18, 2010.
 On February 28, 2010, Allegheny County Judge Jeffrey A. Manning granted Baumhammers an indefinite stay of execution.

 On November 26, 2019, Baumhammers lost an appeal of his conviction and death sentence.

+Aftermath

+Shortly after the shooting, WAR founder Tom Metzger praised Baumhammers' actions, calling it "Aryan justice in a down home way".

+In 2000, the families of three of the five shooting victims filed a civil suit against Baumhammers' parents, citing negligence by failing to take away their son's guns.
+The insurance providers of the Baumhammers family were asked to treat each shooting incident as a separate occurrence and pay up to $5,000,000 to the victims.
+USAA refused to indemnify in the instance as criminal acts were not included in their policy.
+Donegal Insurance was also not obligated to pay, as it did not recognize the shootings, whether separate or collectively, as an occurrence.
+In 2009, it was agreed that the civil suit, by then seeking $31 million, would be settled out of court.